agwoska/hexiwear_apps/KW40Z/README.md

 The KW40Z controls and implements the buttons and BLE on Hexiwear.

+This driver was a work-in-progress that was re-written from the original but not finished.
+Both the original and rewritten versions have been included.

 ## Licensing

 _The following statement only applies to Hexi_KW40Z.cpp and Hexi_KW40Z.h and is present within the code._